Kggupta/Kggupta/README.md

 ⭐ I recently finished building <a href="https://github.com/Kggupta/AuTomato" target="_blank">AuTomato</a>, a programming language featuring a lexer, parser, and interpretter using C++.

-💻 I'm currently working on a chrome extenstion that leverages ChatGPT to generate flashcards for students from their lecture slides.

 <div align="center">
   Learn More
   <br/>